These 5 Businesses Succeeded at Branding With Live Video

 3. Full control of the content

 With a host, the content is yours.
-You can choose to embed it on your own site or share it on social as part of an omnichannel marketing strategy.
+You can choose to embed it on your own site or share it on social media as part of an omnichannel marketing strategy.
 You can even disable embedding completely.

 Additionally, you can enable other features, like comments and polls for viewers.
 You can set up multiple simultaneous feeds so viewers can switch between different camera angles.
 The possibilities are endless.